 Learning Goals 1 = Area Of Concern 2 = Progress Being Made Toward Second-Grade Standards 3 = Meets Second-Grade Standards 4 = Understandings Go Beyond Second-Grade Standards Writing / Genres / Writing Pr rocess & Conventions I can understand and use parts of speech to write complete sentences.
-(2.11b,d) The student does not understand and use the following parts of speech to write complete sentences: types of nouns pronouns regular verb tenses adjectives (w/ articles) The student understands and uses the following parts of speech to write complete sentences: • types of nouns • pronouns • regular verb tenses • adjectives (w/ articles) The student understands and uses the following parts of speech to write complete sentences: • types of nouns • pronouns • regular verb tenses • adjectives (w/ articles) • adverbs (time and place) • conjunctions • prepositional phrases) The student understands and uses the following parts of speech to write complete sentences: • types of nouns • irregular verb tenses • adjectives (comparatives) • adverbs (manner) • prepositional phrases • pronouns • conjunctions (compound) • interjections I can plan a first draft by generating ideas for writing.
+(2.11b,d) The student does not understand and use the following parts of speech to write complete sentences: • types of nouns • pronouns • regular verb tenses • adjectives (w/ articles) • adverbs (time and place) • conjunctions The student understands and uses the following parts of speech to write complete sentences: • types of nouns • pronouns • regular verb tenses • adjectives (w/ articles) • adverbs (time and place) • conjunctions The student understands and uses the following parts of speech to write complete sentences: • types of nouns • pronouns • regular verb tenses • adjectives (w/ articles) • adverbs (time and place) • conjunctions • prepositional phrases The student understands and uses the following parts of speech to write complete sentences: • types of nouns • irregular verb tenses • adjectives (comparatives) • adverbs (manner) • prepositional phrases • pronouns • conjunctions (complex) • interjections I can plan a first draft by generating ideas for writing.
 (2.11a) The student does not plan a draft by brainstorming a list of ideas which follow the genre of focus or does not choose an idea based on interest and purpose with teacher support.
 The student plans a draft by brainstorming a list of ideas which follow the genre of focus and chooses an idea based on interest and purpose with teacher support.
 The student independently plans a draft by brainstorming a list of ideas which follow the genre of focus and chooses an idea based on interest and purpose.
 The student plans a draft by reviewing a list of ideas he/she previously generated which follow the genre of focus and chooses an idea based on impact.
 I can develop drafts by sequencing ideas through writing sentences.
-(2.11b) The student does not produce at least 1/2 of a notebook-page daily of coherent sentences while drafting or does not stay engaged in writing for at least 30 minutes.
-The student produces at least 1/2 of a notebook-page daily of coherent sentences while drafting and stays engaged in writing for at least 30 minutes.
+(2.11b) The student does not produce at least 3/4 of a notebook-page daily of coherent sentences while drafting or does not stay engaged in writing for at least 45 minutes.
+The student produces at least 3/4 of a notebook-page daily of coherent sentences while drafting and stays engaged in writing for at least 45 minutes.
 The student produces at least a notebook-page daily of coherent sentences while drafting and stays engaged in writing for at least 50 minutes.
 The student produces at least a notebook-page and a half daily of coherent sentences when drafting and begins to write independently without prompting.
 I can revise drafts by adding or deleting words, phrases, or sentences.
-(2.11c) The student does not independently revise drafts by writing a new draft with minor changes in wording, phrasing, or sentence choices nor reworks the existing draft.
-The student independently revises drafts by writing a new draft with minor changes in wording, phrasing, or sentence choices or reworks the existing draft.
+(2.11c) The student does not revise drafts by writing a new draft w/ changes in wording, phrasing, and sentences or only reworks the existing draft.
+The student revises drafts by writing a new draft which shows significant changes in wording, phrasing, and sentence choices with support.
 The student independently revises drafts by writing a new draft which shows significant changes in wording, phrasing, and sentence choices.
-The student revises drafts during drafting and writes a new draft which shows significant changes in phrasing, sentence choices, and/or hook and closure.
+The student revises drafts during drafting and writes a new draft which shows changes in phrasing, sentence choices, and/or hook and closure.